 Kirsten’s class action experience led her to co-author a new chapter on standing for A Practitioner’s Guide to Class Actions, Second Edition (ABA Book Publishing 2017), exploring developments following Spokeo, Inc. v.
 Robins, 136 S. Ct.
 1540 (2016).

-Kirsten frequently works with trial lawyers on discovery disputes, error preservation at trial, and jury charge preparation and objections in both Texas and federal trial courts.
+Kirsten frequently works with trial lawyers in the courtroom preserving error at hearings and trial in both Texas and federal trial courts.
 She began her practice as a trial lawyer, so she understands the balance between building a record for appeal and trying a case to win at the outset.
 Litigators who call on Kirsten in the trial courts know that her appellate experience (she is Board Certified in Civil Appellate Law by the Texas Board of Legal Specialization) is complemented by quick thinking and creative problem-solving.

-Selected to the SuperLawyers Appellate list in Texas, Kirsten is an active member of the American Bar Association's Tort Trial & Insurance Practice Section and Council of Appellate Lawyers.
+Ranked by Chambers USA as a Recognised Practitioner (Litigation: Appellate – Texas) and selected to the SuperLawyers Appellate list in Texas, Kirsten is an active member of the American Bar Association's Tort Trial & Insurance Practice Section, Section of Litigation Woman Advocate Committee, and Council of Appellate Lawyers.
 She serves on the State Bar Court Rules and Pattern Jury Charge-Oversight Committees, is co-chair of the State Bar Appellate Section’s Diversity Committee, and is Vice-Chair of the Dallas Bar Association Appellate Section.
 She is asked regularly to write and speak on state and federal appellate issues, perhaps because she heeds advice received long ago as a reporter on the Spring Valley Elementary Gator Gazette: don’t bury the lead, tell the reader a story, and all good stories need a hook.

 When she dreamed of becoming a writer back in sixth grade, she had no idea her writings would pave the way to oral arguments in the Texas Supreme Court and the Fifth Circuit.